Francisco Javier Venegas: Insurrection

 Two days after Venegas took office, Father Miguel Hidalgo y Costilla delivered the Grito de Dolores (the Cry from Dolores) and rose in rebellion.
 Venegas recognized that this was not a minor disturbance.
 He quickly had recourse to the army to suppress the rebels.
 The capital was left without a garrison in order to increase the number of troops in the field.
 He ordered the clergy to preach against them.

 With the fall of Celaya (September 21), Guanajuato (September 28), Zacatecas (October 7) and Valladolid (October 17) to the rebels, Venegas began to refer to them as insurgentes, the name by which they are still known in Mexico.
-He raised the regiment Tres Villas, with troops from Córdoba, Xalapa and Orizaba, and accepted a contingent of 500 Negroes freed from the haciendas of Gabriel J. de Yermo.
+He raised the Tres Villas regiment, with troops from Córdoba, Xalapa and Orizaba, and accepted a contingent of 500 Negroes freed from the haciendas of Gabriel J. de Yermo.
 These troops were put under the command of Lieutenant Colonel Torcuato Trujillo.

 On October 19, 1810, in Valladolid, Father Hidalgo issued a decree freeing the slaves.
 On November 29, in Guadalajara, he extended it to all of New Spain and also abolished tribute payments.

 Trujillo knew the insurgents were now marching in the direction of the capital, from Tepetongo to Toluca, so he moved to occupy the latter place.
 (Toluca is less than 75 kilometers from Mexico City.)
 Toluca, however, had to be abandoned and the royalists fell back to a canyon known as Monte de las Cruces.
 Here the insurgents under Hidalgo and Ignacio Allende defeated the royalists on October 30, 1810.
 Trujillo, Agustín de Iturbide, and other royalist leaders escaped.

 Venegas was now greatly alarmed.
 He raised a battalion of volunteers, which he stationed at Paseo de Bucareli, on the western edge of the city.
 However, in a moment of apparent indecision, Father Hidalgo, after a series of triumphs and within striking distance of the poorly defended capital, ordered a retreat toward Vallodalid.
 The reason for this has never been adequately explained.